Where to stay in Great Barrier Reef

 For a 5-star adults-only experience have a look at the Beach Club, just stunning with a perfect location overlooking the beach

 Great Keppel Island has something like 28km of white beaches where you can literally get lost, or train for a marathon :).

-The Great Keppel Island, as well as the below Heron, are almost seating on the Tropic of Capricorn and they both enjoy a nice sub-tropical climate which tends to not be affected by the tropical monsoons.
+The Great Keppel Island, as well as the below Heron, are almost seated on the Tropic of Capricorn and they both enjoy a nice sub-tropical climate which tends to not be affected by the tropical monsoons.
 However, winters can be quite chilly.

 My suggestion is to visit this part of Queensland during the shoulder seasons (October/November and April/May)

 Heron Island is a unique marine park inside the world heritage Great Barrier Reef.

 It’s probably the best island for snorkelling and diving in the Great Barrier Reef, with 20 sites all around the island, mostly less than 15 minutes away.